rc2/mocwai/README.md

   ]
 }
 ```
-This builds an index by `id`.
+- This builds an index by `id`.
 Requests to `/things` return the full array, while `/things/:id` returns a single item matched to th key "id".
+- The following endpoints will be provided automatically:
+  - GET /things
+  - POST /things
+  - PUT /things/:id
+  - PATCH patch /things/:id
+  - DELETE /things/:id
+- The updated inline/static data (from POST/PUT/PATCH/DELETE) will NOT persist across restarts.
+---

 ### Serving folders